Purvi09/AmahMatch/README.md

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [CSS Modules](https://github.com/css-modules/css-modules) - A CSS file in which all class and animation names are scoped locally by default

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please open an issue or create a pull request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/your-feature`)
-3. Commit your changes (`git commit -m 'Add some feature'`)
-4. Push to the branch (`git push origin feature/your-feature`)
-5. Open a pull request

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

 Thank you for using AmahMatch.com!
 If you have any questions, feel free to reach out via the Contact Us page.